 Culture & Civic Life

-Community Coalition was founded in the 1990s to harness activism in South Los Angeles in order to bring about change.
+Community Coalition was founded in the 1990s to harness activism in South Los Angeles to bring about change.

 California Calls' strategy is straightforward: engage communities in the process of making California a better place for all those who live in the state.
 The 31 organizations that make up California Calls' alliance are committed to a bottom-up approach that empowers local communities.
 The alliance's four primary goals are funding public services, improving the effectiveness of government, reforming taxes equitably, and fostering economic growth.
 These organizations span 12 California counties and strategically engage those communities and residents most likely to be left out of changemaking processes.